ESSS/alfasim-sdk/docs/source/01_quick_start.rst

 .. note::

     It is recommended that you install the |sdk| using a Python Virtual Environment.
-    For more details, see Virtual Environments and Packages in Python documentation.
+    For more details, see `Virtual Environments and Packages in Python documentation <https://docs.python.org/3/tutorial/venv.html>`_.

 From a terminal, install the |sdk| with :command:`pip` command.